TK51/aipos-public-eng/README.md

 You copy + paste config files into any chat (desktop or mobile), and immediately transform the model into a structured, tone-controlled, context-driven assistant.

-There is no magic.
+There is no magic in the system.
-But the outcomes feel like magic — because it removes 90% of fluff, inconsistency, and waste.
+but the results might feel like it — because it removes 90% of fluff, inconsistency, chaos, and waste.

 ---